Yessense/Yessense/README.md

 neutral.
 The output of the model is the control signal for the robot.

-My contribution to the project was the idea, project management, the selection and implementation of the classifier on pytorch, the demonstration of the project at the open house.
+My contribution to the project was the idea, project management, the selection and implementation of the classifier on pytorch, data collection, model training, the demonstration of the project at the open house.

 <img src="projects/neural_robot/neural_robot.png" alt="Controlling the robot with eeg signals"
 width=50% >